Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/accounts-desktop.rst

 -  **Register data**: Add a small message to the chain, such as a hash.
 This information is visible on the chain and cannot be removed.
 Note that adding this message incurs a transaction fee.

 -  **Register as a validator**: Make the account a validator account.
 See :ref:`Add a validator account in the Desktop Wallet <add-baker-mw>`.
-If the account is already a validator account, you'll see **something** which contains a list of options for managing a baker account: :ref:`Remove validator <remove-baker-mw>`, :ref:`Update validator keys<update-baker-keys-mw>`, :ref:`Update validator stake<update-baker-stake-mw>`, and :ref:`Update validator restake earnings<update-baker-stake-mw>`.
+If the account is already a validator account, you'll see **something** which contains a list of options for managing a validator account: :ref:`Remove validator <remove-baker-mw>`, :ref:`Update validator keys<update-baker-keys-mw>`, :ref:`Update validator stake<update-baker-stake-mw>`, and :ref:`Update validator restake earnings<update-baker-stake-mw>`.

 - **Register as a delegator**: Register the account as a delegator.
 See :ref:`Delegation<delegation-concept>` for information about delegation.
 If you are already delegating, you'll see **Delegation** which contains a list of options for managing delegation.